-Welcome to the infant and wobbler room.
+Welcome to the Wobbler Room.

-Because infants should be on their own schedule we don’t have individually based curriculum in our room, so we do not post a monthly lesson plan, like our older classrooms do.
+Because wobblers should be on their own schedule we don’t have individually based curriculum in our room, so we do not post a monthly lesson plan, like our older classrooms do.
 In order to share with you some of the developmentally appropriate daily activities that go on in our infant classroom we have compiled a list of examples.

 Gross Motor skill building Activities:

 Things that build up large muscle groups such as tummy time, rolling, sitting, standing, walking, reaching, throwing, kicking, stretching, etc., we encourage the infants to get as much time playing on the floor with each other, developing gross motor skills and movement skills, as they can.

 Things that build up fine motor muscle groups such as manipulating small toys and objects like strings or tags on toys, finger painting, turning pages of board books, and grasping small objects.